 We need: (1) API documentation - OpenAPI/Swagger spec, GraphQL schema, or Postman collection (we can also discover undocumented endpoints), (2) Test environment access - typically staging credentials, not production, (3) Test user accounts at different permission levels (regular user, admin, partner), (4) API base URLs and authentication endpoints, (5) Any specific business logic context that helps us understand what should be allowed vs blocked.
 We sign mutual NDAs before receiving any of this.
 If you don't have documentation, our recon phase will discover endpoints automatically.

-Our API security assessment methodology prioritizes minimal production impact.
+Our API security assessment services methodology prioritizes minimal production impact.
 We use rate-limited automated scanning to avoid overwhelming servers, perform destructive tests only against staging environments, and coordinate testing windows with your DevOps team.
 For mission-critical production APIs (payment gateways, healthcare systems), we use a hybrid approach: comprehensive staging testing plus non-invasive production checks.
 We monitor your APM and error rates during testing - most engagements produce zero operational impact.

 No obligation.
 Our senior consultants will walk through your environment and share where the gaps are.
 Whether you work with us or not.